 Final Thought

-Claude is not a replacement for PubMed, Cochrane, or your own critical appraisal skills.
-It is an exceptionally capable research assistant that can compress hours of search strategy, abstract screening, and evidence synthesis into minutes — but only if you structure the interaction to play to its strengths while guarding against its failure modes.
+No AI model is a replacement for PubMed, Cochrane, or your own critical appraisal skills.
+But Claude is an exceptionally capable research assistant that can compress hours of search strategy, abstract screening, and evidence synthesis into minutes, provided you structure the interaction to play to its strengths while guarding against its failure modes.

 Used well, it changes how you work.
 Used naively, it will invent a landmark trial you will spend 20 minutes trying to find.

-The MCP connectors — particularly the native PubMed integration — are the real game-changer.
-They transform Claude from a pattern-completion engine into a grounded, database-backed research tool.
+The MCP connectors, particularly the native PubMed integration, are what make the difference.
+They transform an LLM from a pattern-completion engine into a grounded, database-backed research tool.
 Enable them, use them, and combine them with the prompt discipline above.